siegfriden/distilledcode/src/blog/How I built my blog with Astro (Part 2).md

 ### Unwanted whitespaces on `FormattedDate` component

-Astro's blog template uses the `<FormattedDate>` element for accessibility.
+If you use Astro's blog template, you'll find that it has a `<FormattedDate>` component for displaying time.
+It uses the `<time>` element with a machine-readable `datetime` property, which is useful for accessibility.

 ```jsx src/components/FormattedDate.astro
 ---